 Dish Network Corp.
-(DISH), the second- largest U.S. satellite-TV provider, reported a surprise third- quarter loss and revenue that trailed analysts’ estimates.
+(DISH:US), the second- largest U.S. satellite-TV provider, reported a surprise third- quarter loss and revenue that trailed analysts’ estimates.

 The net loss was $158.5 million, compared with a profit of $319.1 million a year earlier, the company said in a regulatory filing today.
 Dish recorded litigation-related expenses of $730 million in the period.
 Analysts had predicted a profit of $251 million, the average estimate compiled by Bloomberg showed.